infinum/dotnet-handbook/Education/Visual Studio features.md

 ### Extensions

 VS allows you to add extensions that enhance or alter functionalities provided by the IDE.
-There are a lot extensions that can be found at 'Extensions' tab or searched on the internet.
+There are a lot of extensions that can be found at 'Extensions' tab or searched on the internet.
 Some of the extensions are free and some of them are paid.

 Some free extensions that we suggest: